Metropolitan Arts Centre

 The Metropolitan Arts Centre, usually referred to as the MAC, is an arts venue in Belfast's Cathedral Quarter and is home to all kinds of exhibitions, theatre performances, experimental works.

 The MAC is a cultural hub and a vital shared space in Belfast.
 Open 363 days per year, the MAC offers an eclectic programme of visual art, theatre, dance, family workshops and lots more.
 Since opening in 2012, some 1.5 million visitors have come through the doors of the MAC.

 In 2015 the MAC was shortlisted for the Museum of the Year prize, with sponsor The Art Fund stating that “Belfast’s new arts venue presented an outstanding programme in 2014 and established itself as a world-class attraction”.

 Architecture

 Designed by Belfast-based architectural practice Hackett Hall McKnight, the MAC sits on a roughly trapezium-shaped site opposite St Anne's Cathedral.
 The building, completed in February 2012, consists of a number of intersecting brick volumes and a basalt tower topped with three stories of glazing.

 The project won a 2013 RIBA National Award and was awarded the 2014 Downes Medal by the Architectural Association of Ireland.

+History

+In 1989, the centre was opened as the Old Museum Arts Centre.
+The Old Museum is a Grade A listed building of the Belfast Natural History Society.
+Two decades later, the building needed a renovation and its limitations, such as the lack of accessibility for wheelchair users, prompted the OMAC to build anew.

+The last theatre production in the old building was performed at the end of 2009.
+The Weein, a play by Patrick J. O'Reilly, starred amongst others Kerri Quinn.
+At the end of January 2010 the OMAC closed its doors.